szymonm/pwir-cuda-labs/mpi-assignment/mpi-graphPatternMatching.md

 4 1
 5

+3
+1 1
+2
-7 1
+2 1
-8
+3
-8 1
+3 1
-9
-9 1
+1
-7
 ```
 The input encodes `G = ({1, 2, 3, 4, 5}, {(1, 2), (1, 3), (1, 4), (2, 1), (2, 3), (3, 1), (3, 4), (4, 5)})` and `P = ({7, 8, 9), {(7, 8), (8, 9), (9, 7)})`.

 ### Output
-Your program should print to the output file all induced subgraphs of G isomorphic with P in the following way: each line encode a single induced subgraph and is a list of node ids (separated with space) of the induced subgraph in incraesing order.
+Your program should print to the output file all induced subgraphs of G isomorphic with P in the following way: each line encode a single induced subgraph and is a list of node ids (separated with space) of the induced subgraph that map to consecutive nodes of the pattern graph (any ordering of induced subgraphs is allowed).

 For the input from the previous example, correct output is:
 ```
 1 2 3
+2 3 1
+3 1 2
 ```

 Your solution should be concise with reference pairs of input and output (see: TODO), although, the ordering of matches may be different.